 “Because of your unfailing love, I can enter your house; I will worship at your Temple with deepest awe.
 Lead me in the right path, O Lord, or my enemies will conquer me.
 Make your way plain for me to follow.”
 Psalm 5:7-8

 The book of Psalms is perhaps the most read and reread of all of the books of the Bible.
-A collection of hymns, biblical poetry, and prayers, the Psalms serve as a source of inspiration and encouragement; they reveal to us the character of God and help to give shape to our own prayers.
+An entire collection of hymns, biblical poetry, and prayers, the Psalms serve as a source of inspiration and encouragement; they reveal to us the character of God and help to give shape to our own private prayers.
 The book of Psalms is one of the Wisdom books of the Old Testament and the Ketuvim in the Hebrew Bible, which all center around teaching humans how to live well in the world and how to know God.

 We invite you to look more closely at the book of Psalms with an overview of what this Biblical book is all about and how it is arranged.
 We hope that this overview will encourage you to engage the Psalms with new insight.

-At its core, the book of Psalms is about worship and the trials and triumphs of a life lived in pursuit of the Lord.
+At its core, the entire book of Psalms is about worship and the trials and triumphs of a life lived in pursuit of the Lord.
 The psalms were written by various authors, with many of the psalms attributed to King David.
-With psalms spanning across a wide emotional spectrum, the book offers insights into how various people process their experiences within the context of their faith in and relationship with God.
+With psalms spanning across a wide emotional spectrum, the book offers insights into how God's people process their experiences within the context of their faith in and relationship with God.

 Types of Psalms